18 of the best things to do in Cobh Ireland

 Spike Island Tours

-Ireland’s former penal colony where convicts were put when waiting for transport to Australia (known as Van Diemen’s Land then) and Barbados.
+One of the best things to do in Cobh Ireland is to tour Ireland’s former penal colony where convicts were put when waiting for transport to Australia (known as Van Diemen’s Land then) and Barbados.
 Centuries before it became a penal colony it was the site of a monastic settlement during the 7th century.
-Used by smugglers in the 18th century it was turned into Fort Mitchel which was a defense against raiders as the Island is situated in a very strategic place in Cork Harbour.
+Used by smugglers in the 18th century it was turned into Fort Mitchel which was a defence against raiders as the Island is situated in a very strategic place in Cork Harbour.

 The island was a prison to rebels during the Irish War of Independence and even held IRA inmates up until 1985 including any rebels from the IRA during the Irish War of Independence.
 On Saturday, August 31, 1985, the prisoners rioted but due to the fact that the “prison” was set up with dormitories instead of cells, the riot was difficult to bring under control.

-Displays and interactive exhibits tell the history of the Island from monastery to prison with photographs, video stories, and exhibits of the various artifacts.
+Displays and interactive exhibits tell the history of the Island from monastery to prison with photographs, video stories, and exhibits of the various artefacts.

 The star-shaped Spike Island Fortress held over 2300 prisoners.
 It was the largest prison in the world at the time and there has never been a larger prison in Ireland or Britain before or since.
 Reached by ferry from Kennedy pier, the cost of the Ferry and Tour is Adult €20.00 Child €11.00.
 You should allow at least 3 hours for the trip and tour and there are facilities on the Island with a café and shop to visit.